Table of Contents

 1. Neo Poly Dex Ophthalmic

-Ordinarily applied every two to four hours when using the drops, but ointment is also available which can be applied every eight to twelve hours – both of these, of course, depends on your dog’s specific diagnosis.
+Ordinarily applied every two to four hours when using the drops.
+Still, ointment is also available, which can be applied every eight to twelve hours – both of these, of course, depend on your dog’s specific diagnosis.

 2. Terramycin Ophthalmic Ointment

-The drops work thanks to the active ingredient oxytetracycline blocking any bacteria's ability to grow and multiply whilst killing off those that are present.
+The drops work thanks to the active ingredient oxytetracycline blocking any bacteria's ability to grow and multiply whilst killing off those present.

 If you don’t see results at the end of this period, you should discuss other medications with your vet.

 3. Gentamicin Sulfate Ophthalmic Solution

-An antibiotic treatment for canines suffering from bacterial infections, the active ingredient aminoglycoside binds with any present bacteria and inhibits protein synthesis which in layman's terms – kills the bacteria!
+Antibiotic treatment for canines suffering from bacterial infections, the active ingredient aminoglycoside binds with any present bacteria and inhibits protein synthesis, which in layman's terms – kills the bacteria!

 This eye drop is designed for longer-term use for ongoing eye conditions such as incipient and immature cataracts, nuclear sclerosis, and dry eye syndrome.

-Depending on the condition or ailment that your dog is suffering from, your veterinarian may be able to give you an idea on how often you may need to reapply.
+Depending on the condition or ailment that your dog is suffering from, your veterinarian may be able to give you an idea of how often you may need to reapply.